 Whether you’re looking to get on the property ladder, start your own business or buy a new car, you may need to apply for credit at some point in your life.

-If you’ve never bought anything on credit, then you may find it tricky to get your application approved.
+If you’ve never bought anything on credit, then you might find it tricky to get your application approved.
 This is because lenders want to see evidence that you’ve handled credit responsibly before.
 If you have no prior history with credit, it can make things tricky.

 That's why it's important to start building up a positive credit history now.

 One way you could do this is by using a credit card.
-Making small purchases regularly, and, more importantly, always paying your statement on time, can help build up your credit score.
+Making small purchases regularly, and - more importantly - always paying your statement on time, can help build up your credit score.
 Used responsibly, it shows lenders that you can handle debts well.

 3. Stay on top of your debts

 If you’re not careful, debt has a way of spiralling out of control.
-Stress and financial hardship aside, regularly missing payments can eventually damage your credit score and harm your chances of getting more credit in the future.
+Stress and financial hardship aside, regularly missing payments can damage your credit score and harm your chances of getting more credit in the future.

-If you’ve built up a lot of debt, focus on repaying priority debts first.
+If you’ve built up a lot of debt, focus on repaying those priority debts first.
 Not paying these can have serious consequences like home repossession or a court order.
 It’s generally a good idea to pay the most expensive debts first (the ones with the highest interest rates).
 You may also want to think about consolidating your debts if it will make them cheaper and easier to manage.
 You can do this by using a balance transfer card to make it easier to manage.